starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Decelerate Descend** segment include **horizontal and vertical motion**.
-* Aerodynamic lift, induced drag, parasite drag, weight, horizontal deceleration, vertical thrust assist (if gravity is insufficient), and spoiler drag (if power is negative) are included.
+* Aerodynamic lift, induced drag, parasite drag, weight, and horizontal deceleration are included.
+Additionally, vertical thrust assist and spoiler drag are applied automatically when needed.
 * Horizontal velocity starts from cruise velocity and decelerates to a final horizontal velocity.
-Average horizontal velocity is used to compute displacement, acceleration, and final velocity.
 * Vertical velocity starts from 0 and accelerates downwards to *mission.decel_descend_v_m_p_s*.
-* The average shaft power is calculated using horizontal and vertical forces, rotor efficiency, and includes adjustments for vertical thrust deficit and spoiler drag.
+* Average shaft power is then calculated based on horizontal and vertical forces, rotor efficiency, and includes adjustments for vertical thrust deficit and spoiler drag.

 **Displacement, Acceleration, and Velocity Components**
 * Let: